What types of organizations does the Foundation support?

 How will I know if an application has been accepted or rejected?

 All applicants will receive written communication regarding the disposition of their application.
-Grant requests are typically processed within three to four months after an application has been received.
+Grant requests are typically processed within three to four months after an eligible* application has been received.

 If the Foundation approves a grant request, when can payment be expected?

-Upon approval, The Foundation will send a grant award letter and a grant contract, which must be signed and returned.
-The grant will not be paid until The Foundation receives the contract.
+Upon approval, the Foundation will send a grant award letter and a grant contract, which must be signed and returned.
+The grant will not be paid until the Foundation receives the contract.

 Generally, the contract will state the payment schedule and any conditions required before payment.
 If there are specific deadlines for a project, those deadlines will be clearly stated in the contract.
 If there are conditions to the grant, which is typical of matching or challenge grants, notification must be made with reasonable evidence that the conditions have been met prior to payment.

-If a grant request is declined when can another grant request be submitted?
+If a grant request is declined, when can another grant request be submitted?

 Although a new grant request can be submitted earlier, the board will not consider a new request until 12 months after the decision to decline the previous grant request.